kibokoland-adventures/kibokoland-adventure-website-redesign/_itineraries/the-people.md

 ---
-title: BUSH & PEOPLE
+title: Italian Group Safaris
-image: ./img/uploads/bird-1.jpg
+image: /img/uploads/we-enjoy-it-too-zanzibar-kibokolandaadventure-guides.jpg
-description: "We decided to pack-up and go walking with the giants in Tarangire... girl we had it ✨"
+description: "After safari we decided to pack-up and go walking with and feeding the giants turtles in Zanzibar... girl.. we had it ✨"
 file: ./img/uploads/ultimate-northen.pdf
 ---